atiilla/GeoIntel/README.md

 ```

 **Key Components:**
-- **Custom Exceptions**: `GeoSpyError`, `APIError`, `ImageProcessingError`, `ValidationError`
+- **Custom Exceptions**: `GeoIntelError`, `APIError`, `ImageProcessingError`, `ValidationError`
 - **Logging System**: Professional logging with configurable levels
 - **Type Safety**: Complete type hints for better IDE support
 - **Utilities**: Helper functions for validation, formatting, and more

 ## Disclaimer
-GeoSpy is intended for educational and research purposes only.
+GeoIntel is intended for educational and research purposes only.
 While it uses AI models to estimate the location of where an image was taken, its predictions are not guaranteed to be accurate.
 Do not use this tool for surveillance, stalking, law enforcement, or any activity that may infringe on personal privacy, violate laws, or cause harm.

 The author(s) and contributors are not responsible for any damages, legal issues, or consequences resulting from the use or misuse of this software.
 Use at your own risk and discretion.